dotnet/project-system/docs/repo/property-pages/property-conditions.md

 ## Adding Functions

-⚠ https://github.com/dotnet/project-system/issues/6895 is tracking the ability to provide additional visibility condition functions &mdash; this documentation will be updated when that issue is resolved.
+⚠ https://github.com/dotnet/project-system/issues/6895 is tracking the ability to provide additional property condition functions &mdash; this documentation will be updated when that issue is resolved.